mishra-aayush/snake-turtle/README.md

 - Use the arrow keys to move the head of the snake

-- Additional features such as final score and preventing illegal moves added
+- Features such as final score and preventing illegal moves added

 ## Requirements

 - Use this command to install the 'freegames' module `$ python3 -m pip install freegames`

-- The 'freegames' module reference cane be found [here](https://pypi.org/project/freegames/)
+- The 'freegames' module reference can be found [here](https://pypi.org/project/freegames/)

 ## Working